-The Disability Officer works with all Icahn School of Medicine students in both the Medical School and the Graduate School to facilitate equal access for students with disabilities by coordinating reasonable accommodations through a variety of support services (ie: access modification, learning related technology, extended test times).
+The Disability Officer works with all Icahn School of Medicine at Mount Sinai students in both the School of Medicine and the Graduate School to facilitate equal access for students with disabilities by coordinating reasonable accommodations through a variety of support services (ie: access modification, learning related technology, extended test times).

-The goal of Mount Sinai's Disability Services is to provide a physically and educationally accessible educational environment so that each student is viewed on the basis of ability, not disability.
+The goal of Icahn School of Medicine’s Disability Services is to provide a physically and educationally accessible educational environment so that each student is viewed on the basis of ability, not disability.
 Individually designed accommodation plans and services are determined based on the documented needs of each student in conjunction with their program requirements and are created to match the specific disability-related need of each student with those program requirements in mind.

 Students with self-identified concerns or problems related to academic performance or learning may contact the Disability Officer to request accommodations.